 Leidit designs innovative, scalable, and data-driven processes to automate and optimize IT asset management.
-With over 20 ServiceNow certifications, our experts at Leidit specialize in novel ServiceNow workflow solutions, including the automated Record Inventory Management Application (RIMA) and MyAssets, to help you overcome the pitfalls of IT asset mismanagement.
+With over 20 ServiceNow certifications, our experts at Leidit specialize in novel ServiceNow workflow solutions to help you overcome the pitfalls of IT asset mismanagement.

 As a Premium ServiceNow Certified Partner, we can easily comprehend the complexity of managing a myriad of IT assets and, hence, provide rock-solid support at every implementation stage while offering customized role-by-role training.